Mount Kit for Echo Dot 1st Gen, 2nd Gen, or Echo Input (Alexa)

 Mount it.
 Power it.
 Hear it . . . through your stereo, home theater, or whole-house audio system.

-Our innovative solution provides all you need to custom install your Amazon Echo Input or Echo Dot (Gen 1 & 2) into the ceiling or wall of any room and extend Alexa's audio output into your own speakers.
-A single Cat cable carries both the power for the Echo Input and its audio signal back to your equipment over a distance up to 240 feet.
+Our innovative solution provides all you need to custom install your Amazon Echo Input or Echo Dot Gen 1 & 2 (discontinued models) into the ceiling or wall of any room and extend Alexa's audio output into your own speakers.
+A single Cat cable carries both the power for the Echo device and its audio signal back to your equipment over a distance up to 240 feet.

-- Ceiling/Wall mount bracket that securely holds Amazon Echo Input and Echo Dot (Gen 1 & 2)
+- Ceiling/Wall mount bracket that securely holds Amazon Echo Dot Gen 1, Gen 2, and Echo Input

-- 2 grille cover options (one that reveals a modest trim similar to canned lighting; one "trimless" grille that covers the entire mount- same as our HDX and SDX speaker lines)
+- 2 grille cover options (one with modest trim similar to canned lighting; one "trimless" grille that covers the entire mount- same as our HDX and SDX speaker lines)

-- UL listed POE (long distance) power supply, power injector, and custom power/audio splitter with micro-USB power adapter
+- UL listed 24V POE (long distance) power supply

 This kit includes: